emstoudenmire/NetworkSolvers/README.md

         Does it make subspace more effective for 1-site?

 - [ ] TDVP improvements
+  - [ ] Possible bug when combining 1-site and subspace on tree networks
+        (came up for a network which was mostly a chain but had an extra ancilla site connecting to the impurity site located in middle of the chain)
   - [ ] Implement Euler tour type plan for TDVP.
 Need to figure out if it does the right amount of time stepping per sweep and what order it is.
   - [X] Fix "densitymatrix" subspace expansion to work with 1-site TDVP and test.